First Statistical Detection of MgII-traced Cool Gas Outflows with JWST Towards Cosmic Dawn: Data and Sample Selection

 Our analysis is based on the JWST/NIRSpec spectra dataset from the DAWN JWST Archive (DJA)\footnote{\url{https://dawn-cph.github.io/dja/}}.
 Specifically, we utilize the v4.4 Merged Table \footnote{\url{https://dawn-cph.github.io/dja/blog/2025/05/01/nirspec-merged-table-v4/}} and its associated extended spectra catalog \citep{Valentino2025, Pollock2025}.
 This comprehensive public catalog provides 80,367 uniformly processed spectra, reduced using the \texttt{msaexp} \citep{Brammer2022, deGraaff2025, Heintz2025} and \texttt{grizli} \citep{Brammer2023} pipelines.
 The data products include 1D/2D spectral extractions, redshift measurements, emission-line fluxes, and associated photometry.
 The complete dataset is available at DOI: \href{https://doi.org/10.5281/zenodo.1547235}{10.5281/zenodo.1547235}.

 We construct our parent sample by selecting galaxies with a photometrically derived stellar mass ($M_{*}$) greater than $10^8~M_{\odot}$ and a secure spectroscopic redshift.
 The redshift quality is assessed via visual inspection flags provided in the catalog.
 We exclude spectra with poor quality flags, specifically \texttt{Grade}$=0$ (spectrum suffers some data quality issue) and \texttt{Grade}=$-1$ (fit not performed or graded).
+We note that the vast majority (approximately 99.5\%) of our selected galaxies are assigned \texttt{Grade 3}, indicating robust redshifts derived from multiple high-S/N emission lines.
+For these sources, the typical redshift uncertainty corresponds to a velocity error of $\lesssim 30$ km s$^{-1}$, which is negligible compared to the typical outflow velocities derived in this work.
 This initial selection results in a sample of 24,927 galaxy spectra.

 To search for cool gas outflows, we create subsamples based on the spectral coverage of the \ion{Mg}{2} $\lambda\lambda2796, 2803$ and \ion{Na}{1} D $\lambda\lambda5890, 5896$ doublets.
 We select objects observed with NIRSpec medium- or high-resolution grisms (G140M/H, G235M/H, G395M/H; $R \sim 1000/2700$) that provide unmasked spectral coverage of a 100~\AA\ window roughly centered on these doublets (i.e., 2750--2850~\AA\ for \ion{Mg}{2} and 5850--5950~\AA\ for \ion{Na}{1} D).
 This selection ensures that the absorption features, if present, fall within the observed spectral range and are sampled at a sufficient resolution for detection.
 This procedure yields final samples of approximately 2,394 spectra for the \ion{Mg}{2} analysis and 5,512 spectra for the \ion{Na}{1} D analysis.
 However, due to the emission line blending and inherent stellar contamination, we do not investigate the scaling relations with galaxy properties of \ion{Na}{1}~D sample in this work (See Section \ref{sec31} for details).